wizardfrag/wizardfrag.github.io/_posts/2016-01-11-upgrading-postgresql-on-homebrew.markdown

 ### Done

 That's really all there is to it!
+You can `brew cleanup postgresql` once you've verified that your server works using `psql` and looking around your tables.